Tanja888/pands-problem-sheet/README.md

 ## es.py

 ### Solution to the Weekly Task 07
-Reads in a text file and outputs the number of e's it contains. :mag: :e: :detective:
+Reads in a text file and outputs the number of e's it contains :detective:

 ### References
 To read in a text file I added [encodinf="utf-8"][10]
-Found on Stackoverflow how to do the [frequency of the letter][11] The [article][12] I used in the code as text file.
+Found on Stackoverflow how to do the [frequency of the letter][11]
+The [article][12] I used in the code as text file.

 [10]: https://stackoverflow.com/questions/9233027/unicodedecodeerror-charmap-codec-cant-decode-byte-x-in-position-y-character